nutracalcu/RDACHECK/README.md

             <div class="icmr-alert-box">
                 <h4>⚠️ ICMR Guideline Alert System</h4>
-                <p>This application uses **ICMR-NIN 2020** RDA data.
+                <p>This application uses **ICMR-NIN 2020** RDA data[cite: 50, 56].
 Since there is no automated notification API for guideline changes, you must manually check for the most recent updates:</p>
                 <ul>
                     <li>**Official Source:** Regularly check the **ICMR-National Institute of Nutrition (NIN)** website.
 New "Nutrient Requirements for Indians" reports are usually announced there.</li>
                     <li>**Search:** Use search terms like "ICMR Nutrient Requirements [current year]" to find the latest published reports.</li>